Android Logging

 - Monitoring for security events and reporting them.

-Create rules on the "Data Sources" screen.
+Create rules on the "Data Sources" screen - they are entered using json.

 When creating a rule, you must specify: